digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 ### Edit generated files and update the Azure DNS setup

-Other way to edit CR, open the `digitalai/dai-deploy/my-namespace/20221020-001911/kubernetes/dai-deploy_cr.yaml`.
+Other way to edit CR, open the `digitalai/dai-deploy/ns-yourname/20221020-001911/kubernetes/dai-deploy_cr.yaml`.

-Update the with selected hostname in the yaml path of the CR file `spec.nginx-ingress-controller.service.annotations`, in our example it is `my-namespace-xld`:
+Update the with selected hostname in the yaml path of the CR file `spec.nginx-ingress-controller.service.annotations`, in our example it is `ns-yourname-xld`:

 ```yaml
 spec: